curl/everything-curl/usingcurl/tls/pinning.md

     curl --pinnedpubkey "sha256//83d34tasd3rt…" https://example.com/

-This feature is not supported by all TLS back-ends.
+This feature is not supported by all TLS backends.